heptarch/heptarch.github.io/drafts/demon.md

 *1865*.
-Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Buckingham and Chandos, heir of more debts than titles, weary, honest, but not without his moments of shrewdness, visits the University of Aberdeen in his capacity as Chairman of the London Pneumatic Despatch Company to consult some engineers.
+Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Buckingham and Chandos, heir of even more debts than titles, weary, honest, but not without his moments of shrewdness, visits the University of Aberdeen in his capacity as Chairman of the London Pneumatic Despatch Company to consult some engineers.
-One of these men confesses that a phenomenon is afoot: a lass, no more than 10, a protege of Prof. Thomson and, one mutters darkly, a "leanabh breugach", is giving a lecture on natural philosophy.
+One of these men confides that a phenomenon is afoot: a lass, no more than 10, a protege of Prof. Thomson and, one mutters darkly, a "leanabh breugach", is giving a lecture on natural philosophy.
- The duke is intrigued---he has a daughter the same age---and finds himself in Cromwell Tower the next morning, in the biting cold, laboriously ascending the granite steps to the lecture hall.
+ The duke is intrigued---he has a daughter the same age---and finds himself in Cromwell Tower the next morning, laboriously ascending the granite steps to the lecture hall in the biting cold.
  The talk itself is largely gibberish:<br>

 <div style="background-color: #fffff8 ; padding: 30px; border: 1px